 This course is an introduction to computer programming for Windows.
-Emphasis will be on fundamentals structured the of design, development, testing, implementation, and documentation, including language syntax, data and file structures, input/output devices, files, and databases.
+Emphasis will be on fundamentals of structured development, testing, implementation, documentation, including language syntax, data and file structures, input/output devices, files, and databases.
 The following C# topics will be covered: Data types, control structures, functions, syntax, and semantics of the language, classes, class relationships, and exception handling C# syntax, basics of C# classes, interfaces, exception handling, assemblies, .NET collections, Windows Forms, and relational database programming.
 The Microsoft Visual Studio .NET IDE will be used for program development.

-CIS 207 Java Programming Language
+Java Programming Language